guettli/cheat-sheet/README.md

 You might want to increase the size of /dev/sda2.
 Use [growpart](http://manpages.ubuntu.com/manpages/precise/man1/growpart.1.html).
 You can use `fdisk`, too.
 But `growpart` is easier, since not interactive.

 Reload the partition table with `partprobe`.

+If you use lvm:

-You need to resize the physical volume: `pvresize /dev/sda2`
+ * You need to resize the physical volume: `pvresize /dev/sda2`

-Increase the size of the logical volumen: `lvresize -l +100%FREE system/home`
+ * Increase the size of the logical volumen: `lvresize -l +100%FREE system/home`

 Increase the size of the filesystem: `resize2fs /dev/mapper/system-home`